Pedro Lemebel

-Pedro Segundo Mardones Lemebel (21 November 1952 – 23 January 2015) was an openly gay Chilean essayist, chronicler, performer and novelist.
-He was known for his cutting critique of authoritarianism and for his humorous depiction of Chilean popular culture, from a queer perspective.
+Pedro Segundo Mardones Lemebel (21 November 1952 – 23 January 2015) was a Chilean essayist, chronicler, performer and novelist.
+He was openly gay and known for his cutting critique of authoritarianism and for his humorous depiction of Chilean popular culture, from a queer perspective.
 He was nominated for Chile's National Literature Prize in 2014.
 He died of laryngeal cancer on 23 January 2015 in Santiago, Chile.

 Life

 Early career

 Lemebel was born in El Zanjón de la Aguada, a poor neighborhood in Santiago on the banks of Zanjón de la Aguada, an irrigation canal that flows into the Mapocho river; to the family of Pedro Mardones Paredes and Violeta Lemebel.
 In the late 1980s, he chose to be identified by his mother's surname, Lemebel, as his choice for surname instead of his father's (Mardones), as is the norm in most Latin American countries.
 He attended an industrial school of carpentry and metal forging at the Industrial de Hombres de La Legua High School and later studied plastic art at University of Chile's Art School.
 He subsequently became a high school art teacher but was let go based on the presumption of his homosexuality.

 Lemebel attended writing workshops to hone his skills and network with other writers, his first writing recognition was in 1982, when he won an award for his short story, Porque el tiempo está cerca.
 In 1986, he published as his first major work, the book Incontables, a compilation of short stories under the feminist publication label, Ergo Sum.
 A year later, he co-founded a performance collective that used the tactics of intervention and disruption of events to raise public consciousness about the struggles of minorities in Chile.
-The disruption and performances of the collective brought Lemebel into public limelight in Chile.
-In 1986, he disrupted a meeting of Chile's left wing groups opposed to Augusto Pinochet's dictatorship.
-He entered the meeting in high heels and with makeup on his face depicting an hammer and sickle extending from his mouth to his left eyebrow.
-At the event, he spoke about his manifesto, ‘Manifest: I Speak for my Difference’ criticizing homophobia in left wing politics.
+The disruption and performances of the collective brought Lemebel into the public limelight in Chile.
+In 1986, he disrupted a meeting of Chile's left-wing groups opposed to Augusto Pinochet's dictatorship.
+He entered the meeting in high heels and with makeup on his face depicting a hammer and sickle extending from his mouth to his left eyebrow.
+At the event, he spoke about his manifesto, ‘Manifest: I Speak for my Difference’ criticizing homophobia in left-wing politics.

 Lemebel was widely known as a communist.
 Being distant from the Communist Party, he was a close friend of its leader, Gladys Marín, until her death in 2005.

 Yeguas del Apocalipsis

 In 1987, Lemebel co-founded a group with Francisco Casas, poet, artist and student of literature.
-The duo called the group "The Mares of the Apocalypse,"or "Yeguas del Apocalipsis," a reference to the biblical "Horsemen of the Apocalypse" that appear in the New Testament.
+The duo called the group "The Mares of the Apocalypse," or "Yeguas del Apocalipsis," a reference to the biblical "Horsemen of the Apocalypse" that appear in the New Testament.
 This performing duo made appearances sabotaging book launches, art expositions and even political discussions.
-Their appearances were usually surprising, provocative and demonstrated an aspect of counter culture.
+Their appearances were usually surprising, provocative and demonstrated an aspect of counter-culture.